NIrajan-15/NarrowURL/README.md

-# JobApp
+# NarrowURL
-Simple Application to Make Jobs Search Easy.
+Simple Application to Reduce your URL length.